The moment a business receives their first inventory shipment, they are in need of some sort of system to keep track of it.

-Acctivate for QuickBooks, an inventory system, was one of the first QuickBooks Add-ons and, in 2003, Intuit named Alterity, the makers of Acctivate, a charter Gold developer – the highest level of achievement awarded to development partners.
+Acctivate for QuickBooks inventory software was one of the first QuickBooks Add-ons and, in 2006, Intuit named Alterity, the makers of Acctivate, a charter Gold developer – the highest level of achievement awarded to development partners.

 Acctivate has since grown into an award-winning solution used by business across numerous industries to manage their inventory, sales and customer service and business.

 Acctivate is easy to use, feature-rich, affordable and has been awarded multiple times by The Sleeter Group, the recognized leader in the accounting industry for evaluating applications, with their Awesome Application award, including again for 2015.